GFCFSF Ingredients and Substitutions

 - 2/3 cup arrowroot starch

-When using gluten-free products, you might want to boost the leavening power of the egg recipe.
-I adjusted the above egg recipes for leavening by boosting the leavening agents.
+When using gluten-free products one might want to boost the leavening power or the egg recipe so I made the adjustments to the above egg recipes for leavening by boosting the leavening agents.
 Acidic agents such as lemon juice, buttermilk, vinegar, molasses, and other dough enhancers like ascorbic acid all help boost the leavening process too.
-It also helps greatly to use a high-end electric mixer to beat extra air into the dough and create air pockets to trap these leavening gases.
+It also helps greatly to use a high end electric mixer to beat extra air into the dough and create air pockets to trap these leavening gases.

 Real Food Living has a great site for information about sugar alternatives and substitution help.

 Honey is three times as sweet as sugar, so the conversion factor is 3:1.
 Reduce liquid in recipe by 1/4 cup for each cup of honey used in baked goods.
 Add about 1/2 tsp. baking soda for each cup of honey used in baked goods.
 Reduce oven temperature by 25 degrees to prevent burning.

 White Sugar - For each cup of white sugar replaced, use 2/3 of a cup of agave and reduce other liquids by 1/4 to 1/3 cup.
 This substitution will also work for Demerara Sugar, Turbinado Sugar, Evaporated Cane Juice, or Sucanat.

 Brown Sugar - For each cup of brown sugar replaced, use 2/3 of a cup of agave and reduce other liquids by 1/4 cup.
 Because the moisture content of Brown Sugar is higher than that of white sugar, liquids may not have to be reduced as much when substituting agave nectar.